-These consolidated financial statements have been prepared on the basis of accounting policies and methods of computation consistent with those applied in the Company's December 31, 2021, audited annual consolidated financial statements.
-The accompanying consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2021.
+These consolidated financial statements have been prepared on the basis of accounting policies and methods of computation consistent with those applied in the Company's December 31, 2022, audited annual consolidated financial statements.
+The accompanying unaudited condensed consolidated interim financial statements should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2022.

-5. Critical Accounting Judgments and Key sources of estimation uncertainty
+5. Critical Accounting Judgments and Key Sources of Estimation Uncertainty